The story has now hit mainstream.

 As a teacher and historian, Wright excels at digging down to the very heart of a matter.
 Few can debate easily against him, and I have no intention of pitting my own limited skills against his learned excellence.
 The confounding of the mighty is not something to expect before Christ returns.

 And yet, the word of God is worthy of honor, even from little children, and in spite of whatever others may say in contrast.
 It is not to the wise and educated that God has chosen to reveal his truth, but to those willing to humbly accept his declaration at face value.
 Education and scholarly studies are great tools, but they are also easy replacements for trusting the Lord, and instead turning to human reason, worldly philosophies, and personal talent.

 It is humanly common, that whatever our training, background, or special skill may be, we tend to interpret life through our own lens.
 History professors are inclined to interpret everything as history and to value that discipline of study as preeminent over all others.
-The online Dictionary.com defines history as: ““.
+The online Dictionary.com defines history as: “a continuous, systematic narrative of past events“.
 As a historian, that is exactly what Wright has chosen to turn the word of God into: “the Bible actually is—a book, an ancient book, an ancient narrative book”.
 He has followed the natural tendency in man to remake everything into our own image; in his case, to remake Scripture into what is most central to his passion: grand stories.
 That kind of thing is idolatry.

 Rather than Scripture being a narrative document, although it does contain narration, it is suggested here that the evidence within the breathed words of God refute such a historical bias in favor of divine declaration.
 Instead of a collection of books that are intended to offer a story of grand proportions, like one of Aesop’s fables, the Bible has been infused with inherent authority and must be taken as governing over the affairs of men, by direct and even individual pronouncement, contained in the words themselves.